Milk-Braised Pork Chops

 - Whisk 1/2 cup milk into the flour left in the bowl.

-- Heat oil or melt butter in heavy frying pan big enough to hold all the pork chops.
+- Melt butter in heavy frying pan big enough to hold all the pork chops.

 - Add pork and brown well, about 3 minutes per side.

 - Pour out most of the pan drippings, add 1/2 cup milk mixed with flour, reduce heat to low and simmer covered 30 minutes, stirring a few times.

 - Turn pork chops over, and add the remaining one cup milk, whisking to combine if needed.

 - Cover and cook for 30 minutes more, again, stirring a few times.

 - Uncover skillet and if there is a lot of liquid, cook a few minutes more until reduced to about 1/4 cup.
 (This will depend on how tightly your pan lid fits.)

 - Serve hot, spooning the milk gravy over the pork.

 Penzey's Pork Chop Seasoning has salt, hickory smoke, garlic, onion, white pepper, and ginger.
 Use any of those spices you have in very small amounts.
 Use whole milk or reduced fat milk, whichever you prefer.